vitalit-sib/msviz-docker/README.md

 ### Download the MsViz docker image

-You can either download this project as a zip file or you can clone it using git:
+You can either download this project as a zip file or clone it using git:

 #### *ZIP file*
 Download and extract the ZIP file: